 - Heat (drastic temperature change)

-Bulk items like rice, oats, sugar, salt, etc… store well in food-grade 5-gallon buckets in a mylar bag that has oxygen absorbers and has been heat sealed.
+Bulk items like rice, oats, sugar, salt, etc… store well in food-grade 5-gallon buckets in a mylar bag that has oxygen absorbers and has been heat-sealed.
 Here’s a great video to show you how to properly store your bulk foods.
-Guildbrook farm is a great resource for learning about starting a food storage pantry.
-I love their videos!

 Other foods like freeze-dried, canned, or frozen can last a while if still sealed.
-If you are purchasing from a food storage company they usually have a time products will last listed on the label.
+If you are purchasing from a food storage company they usually list the storage length products will last listed on the label.
 It will most likely give a recommended storage length for unopened and also for when you open.
 Once open, most freeze-dried foods will succumb to moisture and will only last on the shelf for a year.
 With home canned food there is a continual argument about how long food will last if properly sealed.
 Read my article about canning safety to give you a good idea.

 But How Can I afford it?

-Many people are able to buy a year’s supply of food from food storage companies like Valley Food Storage or Emergency Essentials.
+Many people are able to buy a year’s supply of food from a food storage company like Emergency Essentials.
 And for some, this is not an affordable option.
-The links I provided are of both company’s monthly plans and can be more affordable.
+There are also smaller kits that are more affordable like this one from Valley Food Storage.
 But for those of us who know what it means to only be able to afford the basics of life, this can still be a hardship.
 To that I say, there is another way.

 Here are some possibilities for those on a tighter income: